List of Power Rangers Jungle Fury characters: Dynamir

-An Minotaur motif Phantom Beast Warrior who holds the spirit of the Ox.
+A Minotaur-motif Phantom Beast Warrior who holds the spirit of the Ox.
 Dynamir has a Rinzin Power that enables him to trap his victims in mirror plates.

 In "Blue Ranger, Twin Danger," he turned the Rangers and Theo's twin into mirror plates.
 He fights alongside the Spirit Rangers at Scorch's orders.
 After that, Theo attacks Dynamir and drops the mirror plates which turn everybody back to normal.
 Dynamir later grows and fights the Rhino Pride Megazord and defeats the Jungle Master Megazord.
 The Wolf Pride Megazord with Bat Power and the Rhino Pride Megazord destroys Dynamir for good.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Dynamir back.
 He was defeated by the Rangers and their masters.